fiskaltrust/release-notes/middleware/middleware-1.3.7.md

 - _fiskaltrust.Middleware.Queue.EF v1.3.7_

 ## Next steps in the Middleware
 We will continue to enhance the data experience in the Middleware to be make sure to fulfill all audit requirements before September 30.
 This includes finishing the DSFinV-K and TAR file exports, both locally and from the data stored in our cloud platform.
-As we added all-new features and packages with this update, we would be especially happy to hear feedback and suggestions via [info@fiskaltrust.at](mailto:info@fiskaltrust.at).
+As we added all-new features and packages with this update, we would be especially happy to hear feedback and suggestions via [feedback+middleware@fiskaltrust.cloud](mailto:feedback+middleware@fiskaltrust.cloud).